gonso23/Git-Configuration/README.md

 ---
 ---

+## GUI to remove
+german: Anmeldeinformationsverwaltung
+english: Credential Manager

 ## PowerShell & Windows Credentials
 ### .gitconfig

-one of your users can use the Windows Credential Manager for the target "git:https://github.com/"
+one of your users can use the Windows Credential Manager for the target "git:https://github.com/" but for me this never worked IRL

 ```ini
 [credential]